Who Plays Tabletop RPGs?

 When Dungeons & Dragons burst out of gaming circles and into mainstream popular culture in the late ’70s and early ’80s, high school and college students gravitated to it, as did bright kids and curious adults.
 Its popularity eventually waned, but lots of people kept playing.
 These games continue to attract a wide range of enthusiasts young and old.

 I’ve played tabletop RPGs with soldiers, real estate agents, CEOs, auditors, software developers, retail employees, artists, grad students, managers, and people from all walks of life.
 Who plays tabletop RPGs?
-For starters, here a few well-known people who have thrown the dice a time or two:
+It turns out there are quite a few celebrities who have played D&D and many less-known games:

 - Joe Abercrombie – The author of The First Law fantasy series played D&D, Middle Earth Role-Playing, RuneQuest, and Warhammer Fantasy Roleplay in his youth. – source